 TG13 Editor: change the content of clause 8 as follows:

-This Clause is currently not used
+Security is not included in this standard and assumed to be handled on the higher layers.

 TG13 Editor: change text in P84L26-28 as follows:

 Multi-OFE pilots have, in contrast to conventional pilots, more than one division.
 Supporting PHYs in this standard support up to 32 orthogonal divisions.
-Furthermore, a single PPDU may include up to 7 sequential multi-OFE pilot symbols.
+Furthermore, a single PPDU may include up to seven sequential multi-OFE pilot symbols.